KostiantynFrolov/tonic-or-toxic/README.md

 ## General info
 The innovative application assists users in selecting healthy foods.
-Unlike other apps, it analyzes food additives.
+Unlike other apps,this one stands out by analyzing food safety using a database of additives, not just products.
 The application offers single and multi-name searches, as well as a photo-based check feature.
 It enhances user convenience and promotes healthier eating habits.